Author visits and creative writing workshops for schools in Yorkshire

-I’m offering FREE workshops for schools in Leeds, which vary in content depending on year groups and the school’s individual requirements.
-From generic author visits (talking about the book, reading part of the book, discussing what it’s like to be an author, answering any questions), to fully interactive Creative Writing Workshops.
+I’m offering FREE author visits for primary schools in Leeds, which vary in content depending on year groups and the school’s individual requirements.
+From generic author visits (talking about the book, reading part of the book, discussing what it’s like to be an author, answering any questions), to fully interactive Creative Writing Workshops (charges apply for workshops).

 If you work at a school and would like some more information about an Author Visit or Creative Writing Workshop please send an email to email@example.com - I’d be delighted to hear from you!

 What are the benefits of an Author Visit?

 I’m a huge advocate of keeping the magic of reading alive for children, and I truly believe that children who do not enjoy reading simply haven’t found the right book yet!
 Having an author in school can generate a huge amount of enthusiasm for reading - not just more books, but a wider variety of books!

 Children learn that reading is meant to be a pleasure and not a chore, a magical experience that can take them to far off worlds where they can discover new lands and meet new and exciting people!

 When children meet an author and learn what actually goes into writing a book (the planning, the endless nights of writing, the struggles, the joys), they can identify and connect with the book in a much more personal way, and they can develop a true appreciation for the beauty of books.

 Interacting with an author in person may help struggling or reluctant readers - learning about what it’s like to be an author, what it’s like writing a book and seeing it come to life - it can really spark an interest in books!
 Having met the author, children can connect with a book in a more meaningful way, and if they take a copy of the book home (particularly a signed copy) they will treasure it and may read it again and again.